The energy stored in an electrostatic field is

 integrated over all of space (or any volume containing the field).
 The integrand is the electrostatic energy density:

-The energy is not localized on the charges — it’s stored in the field that fills space.
-This is one of the conceptual breakthroughs of EM theory: charges aren’t independent “things that have potential energy”; they couple through the field that lives between them, and the energy is literally in that field.
+The energy is not localized on the charges, it’s stored in the field that fills space.
+Charges aren’t independent “things that have potential energy”; they couple through the field that lives between them, and the energy is literally in that field.

 Derivation via capacitor